✓ Updated March 2026

 Ride-Sharing Services (Uber/Lyft)

-Uber and Lyft are readily available throughout Portland and offer door-to-door service, making them convenient for late-night travel or when carrying multiple bags.
-They are a good option when public transit routes are inconvenient for your specific destination.
+Uber and Lyft are readily available throughout Portland and offer door-to-door convenience.
+They're a good choice for late-night travel or when carrying luggage.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.